rotty/sqlite2dir/README.md

       be used for monitoring purposes.
 - [ ] Write a proper manual page.
 - [ ] A test harness including some basic smoke tests.
+- [ ] Support for the SQLite "blob" data type.
+A basic implementation would be to hash the blob content, and spit it out disk as its own file.
+The DB column would then contain a reference like `{"blob-sha3-256": "SHA-3-here"}`.
+An improvement would be to base64-encode small blobs, and store them inline.

 ## Example use case